Abstract Rewriting System (ARS)

 Jump to navigation Jump to search

-An Abstract Rewriting System is a mathematical formalism that represents the notion and properties of rewriting systems.
+An Abstract Rewriting System (ARS) is a mathematical structure used to study the process and properties of rewriting systems.

 References